 While Boston is better known for its many universities and colleges as well as a winning lineup of sports teams, it’s also on the come up of being one of the best places for software engineers.
 The collegiate talent pool may have something to do with the boom but the truth is, startup founders and investors have been pouring money and resources into Beantown – and neighboring Cambridge – for years.

 Like the other best cities for tech that make up this list, Boston isn’t a cheap place to live with a cost of living index of over 88/100, but this historic town hosts a suite of biotech and health-tech startups that require serious power on the engineering front, and they have the money to pay talented coders.

 Notable companies: SkillSoft, Toast, DraftKings, Klayvio, Hubspot, iRobot, Tripadvisor, Wayfair

 4. Atlanta, Georgia

 Atlanta | Patch

-Georgia’s capital city is known for more than hip hop, bad traffic, and college football.
-With Georgia Tech pumping out some of the best engineering talent in the world, it makes sense why Atlanta is a desirable place for the next generation of tech professionals to settle down.
+Georgia’s capital city is known for more than hip-hop, bad traffic, and college football.
+With Georgia Tech pumping out some of the best engineering talents in the world, it makes sense why Atlanta is a desirable place for the next generation of tech professionals to settle down.